Born in Ireland

 While I think it is important that there is a very clear and recognisable aesthetic for Pewpols, it is important for me to advance and expand on our style from one collection to the next.

-Collection one was a history lesson in spectacle design, and a subtle nod to some of my favourite mid century eyewear.
+Collection one was a history lesson in spectacle design and a subtle nod to some of my favourite mid-century eyewear.
 Collection two is a celebration of the two most important senses, touch and sight.
-I paid particular attention to the colours, textures and finishes used on this collection.
+I paid particular attention to the colours, textures and finishes used in this collection.

-Moving forward I think it is important to showcase Pewpols as a forward thinking and innovative brand.
-I am constantly thinking about where we will be as a human race in ten, twenty, thirty years time.
+Moving forward I think it is important to showcase Pewpols as a forward-thinking and innovative brand.
+I am constantly thinking about where we will be as a human race in ten, twenty, or thirty years' time.
 We live in strange, challenging times, but I am excited about the future.
 I feel like we are coming out of an era of adaptation into something new and exciting.
 Human beings are interested again in Space travel, ergonomics and new technologies.
 I want Pewpols to be a part of at least some of that.

 Pewpols hails from Ireland.
 How has this influenced the brand?

 One of the most interesting things about living in Ireland is the changing colours and seasons and how this influences the way we approach design.
 In the future, I hope we can use a lot of Irish materials and design details in our retail spaces.
 I already have some far-fetched ideas that come from living in Ireland and observing the landscape around me.

 What influences you as Creative Director of Pewpols?